ajaygunalan/just_mobile_base/README.md

-# A creo cad model is converted into a urdf and tested here.
+# A creo cad model is converted into a urdf and tested here using [this.](https://github.com/robotology/simmechanics-to-urdf)

 ## Important Notes